 The following four commitments are the core elements of SS John and Monica Catholic Primary School’s Early Help Offer.

-By implementing these commitments, SS John and Monica Catholic Primary School aims to ensure:
+By implementing these commitments, SS John and Monica Catholic Primary School aims to ensure the following:

 • Pupils, parent/carers and staff are clear on the Early Help support available through the school